How the Post-Redirect-Get pattern hides billions of junk filter URLs from Googlebot.

 post redirect get inarticle

-Why the usual defenses leak
+Why the common fixes leak

 The four-step lifecycle